 Puerto Rico's Governor Resigns Amid Political Chaos, Says Successor Will Be Sworn In

-Puerto Rico's disgraced Gov. Ricardo Rosselló is departing office and says the man he appointed as secretary of state, Pedro Pierluisi, will be sworn in as the new governor.
+Puerto Rico's outgoing disgraced Gov. Ricardo Rosselló says the man he appointed as secretary of state, Pedro Pierluisi, will be sworn in as the new governor.

-According to the island's constitution, the secretary of state is the next in line to succeed the governor.
-Puerto Rico's House of Representatives approved Pierluisi's nomination earlier on Friday.
+According to the island's constitution, the secretary of state is the first in line to succeed the governor.
+Puerto Rico's House of Representatives approved Pierluisi's nomination earlier Friday.

-However, because Puerto Rico's Senate has not yet approved Pierluisi, immediate legal challenges are expected if he is sworn in.
+However, because Puerto Rico's Senate has not yet approved Pierluisi's appointment, immediate legal challenges are expected if he is sworn in.
 The law is clear that the secretary of state should be confirmed by both legislative chambers.

 Pierluisi, who has served as the nonvoting delegate for Puerto Rico to the U.S. Congress, has been a political rival to Rosselló.
 But as NPR's Adrian Florido reports, the two men have a lot in common.

 "They're both in the same party, the pro-statehood New Progressive Party, and ... have similar ideas in terms of public policy for Puerto Rico," Florido says.
-That raises questions about how Pierluisi will be received by Puerto Ricans angry at Rosselló and how he has led.
+That raises questions about how Pierluisi will be received by Puerto Ricans who are angry at Rosselló and how he has led.

-Pierluisi was tapped by the governor in the wake of massive and sustained protests sparked by the leak of hundreds of pages of misogynistic and homophobic texts between the governor and his main advisers.
+Pierluisi was tapped by the governor in the wake of massive and sustained protests sparked by the leak of hundreds of pages of misogynistic and homophobic texts among the governor and his main advisers.

 The island's previous secretary of state resigned because he was also implicated in the text message scandal.
 Puerto Rico's constitution outlines the order of succession, and the next in line after the secretary of state would be Justice Secretary Wanda Vázquez.

-She has stated that she has "no interest" in the job, but according to Reuters, "on Thursday confirmed she would accept it if it came to her."
+She has stated that she has "no interest" in the job, but according to Reuters, on Thursday, she "confirmed she would accept it if it came to her."

 Pierluisi's critics have expressed concerns that he has done legal work for the highly unpopular federal oversight board that controls Puerto Rico's finances.